finalburnneo/FBNeo/README.md

 # What about FB Alpha?

 Many of the developers of this project also worked on FB Alpha.
-Due to a ["controversy"](https://www.google.com/search?q=capcom+home+arcade+illegal&oq=capcom+home+arcade+illegal), and would recommend that everyone to use this emulator instead.
+Due to a ["controversy"](https://www.google.com/search?q=capcom+home+arcade+illegal&oq=capcom+home+arcade+illegal), we no longer do, and would recommend that everyone to use this emulator instead.